Accounting: Make Your Future Count!

 Intermediate Accounting II (MGMT 35100) Continuation of Intermediate Accounting I. An examination of additional problems in financial reporting, including cash flows, liabilities, owners' equity, leases, and pensions.
-Professor Watts and Frank Kane, CPA and David Scott, CPA
+Professor Goodman and David Scott, CPA

 Graduate & Upper Level Undergraduate Courses

 Advanced Accounting (MGMT 50300) (MGMT 59000) This course is an advanced course in financial accounting.
 A range of contemporary issues in financial reporting such as business combinations, investments, consolidations, inflation, multinationals, and tax allocation are covered.
 Both technical proficiency and user applications are emphasized in this course.
-Professor Kregar
+Professors Kregar and Watts

 Introductory Tax Accounting (MGMT 50400) This course is a one-semester course in federal income taxes, emphasizing the conceptual framework of the law.
 We pay particular attention to the 1) taxation of individuals, 2) income and deduction definitions, 3) the income and expenses of businesses, and 4) property transactions; including acquisition, depreciation and disposal.
-Kimberly Fatten, CPA and Thomas Godwin, CPA
+Thomas Godwin, CPA